geoffreycrofte/juiz-social-post-sharer/readme.txt

 == Frequently Asked Questions ==

 Find a complete documentation on <a href="https://sharebuttons.social/doc/?utm_source=wp-org&utm_medium=readme&utm_campaign=faq">this official documentation</a>

+= Tested the Gutenberg block, but it's buggy =
+Well, it's quite new to me to develop with React (the language used by Gutenberg).
+Tell me what happened for you by opening an issue so I can dig in.
+Thanks :)

 = New 2.0.0 installed, weird stuff happens in my site = Double check that you have saved your plugin settings (Settings > Nobs Share Buttons).
 Sometimes it happend, simply double check your settings and save.